NRA speakers unshaken on gun rights after school massacre

 “Of course, this is the best country in the world,” he said.
 “But what good does it do us if we can’t protect lives, especially of our children?”

-Democrat Beto O’Rourke, who is challenging Texas Gov. Greg Abbott in the governor’s race, ticked off a list of previous school shootings and called on those attending the convention to “join us to make sure that this no longer happens in this country.”
+Democrat Beto O’Rourke, who is challenging Abbott in the governor’s race, ticked off a list of previous school shootings and called on those attending the convention to “join us to make sure that this no longer happens in this country.”

 Samuel Thornburg, 43, a maintenance worker for Southwest Airlines in Houston who was attending the NRA meeting, said, “Guns are not evil.
 It’s the people that are committing the crime that are evil.
 Our schools need to be more locked.
 There need to be more guards."